A vaccine heist in 1959 set off a frantic search to recover the serum before it spoiled

 “He had completely changed his personality,” said Crown Prosecutor Gabriel Houde.
 “He was wearing spectacles, had a newly grown mustache, and even his complexion had been altered.
 His wife had rented the shed a few days before, at the time when his relatives had let it be known that he had been killed for having given information to the police.”

-Robinson pleaded not guilty to charges of robbery with violence, receiving thousands of vials of stolen vaccine, and stealing a car to escape the robbery.
+Robinson pleaded not guilty to charges of robbery with violence, receiving thousands of vials of stolen vaccine and stealing a car to escape the robbery.
 It was during a pretrial hearing that Defense Counsel Claude Danis revealed the identity of the anonymous informant who led police to the vaccine: Robinson himself.

-“A few days after the theft, my client told the Provincial Police where the vaccine was, and they found it there.
+“A few days after the theft, my client told the provincial police where the vaccine was, and they found it there.
 Despite promises made to him, the police then decided to insist that he reveal the names of the thieves,” Danis told the court.
 “Did he know them or did he not?
 I cannot say.”

 Additional evidence would only complicate the case.
 A druggist stated that he purchased a few hundred vials of serum from Robinson after the heist, but that had not been the first such exchange between the two.

 The professor in charge of the lab where the heist occurred testified that he was instructed to deliver 250 vials of serum to a man on Aug.
 19. The receipt for the shipment was signed “Paul Robinson.”
 Additionally, two lab employees said Robinson toured their facility just days before the theft.
-Robinson represented himself as a medical student interested in immunization and was currently working in a local medical facility.
+Robinson represented himself as a medical student interested in immunization who was working in a local medical facility.
 Robinson was also identified as the man who rented the room where the vaccines were recovered.

 A judge believed this to be enough evidence to bring the key suspect to trial.
 With Robinson’s fate unknown, scientists completed their evaluation of the recovered vaccine.
 The serum was deemed still viable.